Jobhdez/jobhdez.github.io/_posts/2024-2-29-how-deep-learning-compilers-work.md

 Here is how I manipulated the computational graph.
 The idea of my solution was to combine the graph information obtained from `torch.jit.trace` and `torch.fx.symbolic_trace` to get the appropriate information about the graph such as operators in the layers and actual tensors.

-I also had to experiment with TVM's API and read the Pytorch documentation but once I was able to manipulate the operators and tensors I only had figure out how a convolution operator is implemented and then write it in C as part of the runtime.
+I also had to experiment with TVM's API and read the Pytorch documentation but once I was able to manipulate the operators and tensors I only had to figure out how a convolution operator is implemented and then write it in C as part of the runtime.
+But I do not think the convolutional kernel is pre-defined this way in TVM.
+Instead the code for the kernel is generated from a high level specificiation.
+Otherwise you would just be building a fraemwork like system.

-I am not 100 percent sure if this is the approach taken by TVM.
-I was looking at the TVM compiler back-end code and some neural net operators are implemented but they looked like constructors instead of the actual computation.
-I will have to research this more.

 Anyways, although I did not construct a DAG, I still created an abstract syntax tree to represent the deep learning model.
+Although a DAG can be constructed for a bigger model by not computing common sub-expressions.
+So, when a common sub-expression is reached, one that was already computed, we return the node.
+DAGs allow you to generate efficient code.

 ```python
 def torch_to_ast(net, input_tensor):